andyboeh/qtphotobox/README.md

 -------------

 The GUI settings screen is still WiP.
 You can customize the settings by modifying the file ~/.qtphotobox/settings.ini with your favorite text editor.
+Not all settings have an effect yet.

 License
 -------